 The purpose of this series is to examine social work concepts as they have developed in the United States with a view primarily to estimating their relevance and usefulness for overseas work.
 The subjects to be discussed will include: Clients and sponsor, transitory and perennial problems, community characteristics and their study, organization principles, techniques of social work, such as case work and group work, psychological problems in offering or receiving help, difference in American and continental viewpoints, public and private sponsorship, problems of personnel, the place of professional practice, and relations with other professions at work.

 The program’s architects gave special attention to the economic issue and to the integration of economic and social reconstruction.
-In this context they stated, Since the reconstruction of the Jewish economic life in Europe is both a problem of social work and of economic policy, the knowledge of the elements of both must be taken as granted with people who will direct the work of reconstruction.
-In the first period of the reconstruction elements of social work may be more evident, but with the development of the activities problems of a strictly economic character will become more and more important and the possibility of having the work of reconstruction shifted in this direction must be secured.
+In this context, they stated, since the reconstruction of the Jewish economic life in Europe is both a problem of social work and of economic policy, the knowledge of the elements of both must be taken as granted with people who will direct the work of reconstruction.
+In the first period of the reconstruction, elements of social work may be more evident, but with the development of the activities, problems of a strictly economic character will become more and more important and the possibility of having the work of reconstruction shifted in this direction must be secured.

 The selection of instructors and guest lecturers included the most prominent in the field.
 The noted anthropologist Margaret Mead, for example, taught a course titled “Sociological Aspects of Food Problems.”
 Ernst Popanek, a psychologist and pedagogue known primarily for his work with refugee children during and after World War ii, taught the course “Emergency Relief, Food, Clothing, Shelter.”
 Benjamin Akzin, a future Hebrew University faculty member and one of the protagonists of this book, taught a history course, “The United States War Refugee Board.”
 Interestingly, despite Tartakower’s fierce criticism of the icrc during the Holocaust, the syllabus included a course titled “The International Red Cross” taught by the Red Cross delegate to the US, Marc Peter, with whom he had clashed during World War ii.
 His inclusion among the teaching staff probably stemmed from expectations that the graduates would be working in close cooperation with the icrc in Europe, which made it important to introduce the students to the Committee’s work and establish direct ties between them and senior icrc representatives.
 The curriculum also included courses on problems of citizenship in the context of aid work, discussions on the reconstruction of Jewish communal life, and lectures on the provision of welfare services in the context of relations with governments, international organizations, and the private sector.